Divine Herbal Hair Oil

 Q. What does Divine Herbal Hair Oil smell like?
 Does it feel ‘greasy’?

-A. Divine Herbal Hair Oil has a light, fairly unobtrusive herbal smell with hints of citrus and peppermint.
-It generally dissipates within half an hour of applying.
+A. Divine Herbal Hair Oil has a light herbal aroma which generally dissipates within half an hour of applying.
 Moreover, it is not a particularly ‘heavy’ or ‘greasy’ oil blend that will coat your hair or weigh it down.

 Q. Is one bottle sufficient for my treatment or will I need to re-purchase every time I run out of it?